balenaltd/handbook/Live-the-balena-user-experience.md

 ## Final Thoughts

-Your first day is a unique time, one where you’re relatively unbiased about the product, and we want to make sure we get the most honest and detailed feedback we can.
+Your first month is a unique time, one where you’re relatively unbiased about the product, and we want to make sure we get the most honest and detailed feedback we can.
+We always welcome feedback, so please do share your thoughts!

-If you don't get to do this on Day 1, that's perfectly fine!
-We know Day 1 can go fast and there is a lot of information to process and steps/tasks to complete.
-We encourage you to make a note of this and spend some time using the product during your first few days though so we get that fresh feedback which is greatly important to us!